-TMCC's Men of Color Mentorship Program (MoC) aims to motivate underrepresented high school sophomores to attend college.
+TMCC's Men of Color Mentorship Program (MOC) aims to motivate underrepresented high school sophomores and juniors to attend college.

-The goal of MoC is to educate students and their families about different career paths and college opportunities.
-Students will be provided with a mentor who will assist the mentee from their sophomore year in high school up until their successful matriculation to college.
+The goal of MOC is to educate students and their families about different career paths and college opportunities.
+Students will be provided with a mentor who will assist the mentee from their sophomore or junior year in high school up until their successful matriculation to college.

-MoC currently recruits 10–20 sophomores each year from each partner high school and hopes to continue assisting students and their families navigate the secondary and postsecondary education system.
+MOC currently recruits 10–20 sophomores and juniors each year from each partner high school and hopes to continue assisting students and their families navigate the secondary and postsecondary education system.

 - Galena High School